postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 You can opt in to or out of email or in-app notifications about security, usage, monitors, and comments by selecting or de-selecting the boxes next to each item.
 Select **Update Preferences** to save changes.

 In addition to email and in-app notifications, you can also send many notifications to Slack using the [Slack integration](/docs/integrations/available-integrations/slack/).
-After you add the Slack integration, you can select notification events from the additional **On Slack** column.
+After you add the Slack integration, you can select notification events from the **On Slack** column.
 These notifications are sent to Slack by the integration.

 <img alt="Update notification preferences" src="https://assets.postman.com/postman-docs/notification-preferences-v9-4.jpg">